Shroom2020/bunrepro/README.md

 When using Bun, Gecko-based browsers will not load the provided font and Chromium-based browsers will not load the images.
 When using Node, everything should load as normal.
 Excuse the code quality.
 This was part of a quick personal project before.

-The problematic paged can be accessed at `localhost:80` when the server is running.
+The problematic page can be accessed at `localhost:80` when the server is running.